PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/BusinessIntelligenceBlockBVersion3.md

 1. Install the PostgreSQL database server.
 <br>2.
 Install a client that is compatible with PostgreSQL (e.g. DBeaver, pgAdmin etc.).
 <br> 3.
 Place the data collection files into your computer's 'Public' folder (e.g. C:\Users\Public).
+<br> 4.
+Load data collection 1 into your PostgreSQL client (for instructions, see <a href="https://medium.com/@cheshtadhamija/importing-and-exporting-database-in-postgres-using-pgadmin-ce83e0c9002f">Importing and exporting Database in Postgres Using PGadmin</a>).
 </div>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #000000;; background-color: #FFAB91; border-color: #FFAB91;">
-4. a) Use CREATE to construct a new table for data collection 2 in the PostgreSQL database, and name it health.
+5. a) Use CREATE to construct a new table for data collection 2 in the PostgreSQL database, and name it health.
 <br> b) Import data collection 2 into the table health by using the COPY statement.
-<br> 5.
+<br> 6.
 Produce a list of instances (maximum of 5) where the value of column [...], located within the table health, exceeds a certain value.
 </div>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #000000;; background-color: #FFE082; border-color: #FFE082;">
-6. a) Calculate the mean value for each numerical column in the health table.
+7. a) Calculate the mean value for each numerical column in the health table.
 <br> b) Use the statement ROUND() to turn your calculated averages into integers.
 <br> c) Insert the newly created values into the first row into the socio_eco table.
 <br> d) Rename the table socio_eco_v2.
 </div>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #000000;; background-color: #E6EE9C; border-color: #E6EE9C;">
-7. a) Produce a list of each client's name (i.e. first name, middle name and last name), ClientKey, NotaRegelKey, and their first 'nota' (= invoice) after the date [....].
+8. a) Produce a list of each client's name (i.e. first name, middle name and last name), ClientKey, NotaRegelKey, and their first 'nota' (= invoice) after the date [....].
 Order by client's ID.
-<br> b) Create a table where you store the result from question 7a , and name it query_result.
+<br> b) Create a table where you store the result from question 8a , and name it query_result.
-<br> 8.
+<br> 9.
 Connect the tables from data collection 1 in the database by specifying appropriate relationships:
-<br> a) Draw an ERD by hand or automatically generate one in your database client (e.g. pgAdmin).
+<br> a) Draw an ERD (a.k.a. relational database schema) by hand or automatically generate one in your database client.
 <br> b) Prepare, and run the SQL clause(s).
 <br> c) Explain your approach.
 </div>